symphonycms/symphonycms/.docs/api/MANAGERS.md

 $query = (new EntryManager)->select();
 ```

-The specialized [`DatabaseQuery`](DATABASE.md#API) objects offers quick ways to filter and sort data it is responsible for.
+The specialized [`DatabaseQuery`](DATABASE.md#API) objects offer quick ways to filter and sort the data it is responsible for.
 This makes it even easier to use, since you do not have to remember (or know at all) the name of the columns.

 ```php